The only list of internships in Israel you'll need this coming year.

-Lirom Academic Internships in Israel – Lirom Global Education offers students from around the world the opportunity to partake in a semester-length internship in Israel… Our Internship Placement Coordinator will work directly with you to find your ideal internship.
-Here are some of the fields we currently offer internships in: Hospitality, Culinary Arts, and Education. $500 placement fee – which covers up to 2 placements. $50 registration fee.
+Lirom Academic Internships in Israel – Start your professional career!
+Lirom Global Education offers students from around the world the opportunity to partake in a semester-length internship in Israel.
+If you need more information, or you're ready to register, you can contact us via email at firstname.lastname@example.org.Here are some of the fields we currently offer internships in: Internship length – 4 Months, 10 months or 1 year.
+Accommodation, medical insurance, language lessons, and tours – included in the internships.